 If blood tests or any other tests were conducted during your medical appointment, the next step is to wait for your results.

-Unfortunately, this can be a waiting game sometimes, but your doctor will either email or text your results to you.
+Unfortunately, this can sometimes be a waiting game, but your doctor will either email or text your results to you.
 In some instances, they may even ask you to schedule another appointment to discuss your results.
 To help you better understand exactly what you can expect, we’ve put together this handy guide on getting test results from your doctor.

 How to Send a Request for Medical Records

-Requesting medical records also requires some preparation.
-The good news is that it’s less complicated than you might think.
+The good news is that requesting your medical records is less complicated than you might think.

 Can a doctor refuse to give you a copy of your medical records?
 No. No matter where you are based, it’s your right to access your personal medical records.